jdnichollsc/fruit-basket-project/docs/javascript/README.md

 ## Architecture 1

+Design patterns are a fundamental part of software development, as they provide typical solutions to commonly recurring problems in software design.
+Rather than providing specific pieces of software, design patterns are merely concepts that can be used to handle recurring themes in an optimized way.

 ### Method Invocation Pattern

 In JavaScript, method invocation refers to calling a function that is a property of an object (a method) using dot notation or bracket notation.